birdyboy18/galaxian/_posts/2014-06-23-not-another-development-blog.md

 # The purpose of this blog

-The true purpose of this blog is simply to document my understanding of making a sapce invaders-esque game in javascript.
+The true purpose of this blog is simply to document my understanding of making a space invaders-esque game in javascript.
 It's worth noting that I am developing this from scratch by following a tutorial and then editing where needed, these are the things that I will be documenting the small things I've changed that are not in the tutorial.